w3c/wot-architecture/proposals/security_and_privacy.md

 WoT Things can also act as clients, however, accessing web services and other WoT Things acting as servers.
 It is also possible that the same device could instantiate multiple WoT Runtimes.
-However, there is noi explicit mechanism for sharing state between such instances, and each instance can be considered a single origin.
+However, there is no explicit mechanism for sharing state between such instances, and each instance can be considered a single origin.